launchdarkly/api-client-dotnet/docs/EnvironmentsApi.md

             var apiInstance = new EnvironmentsApi();
-            var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var environmentKey = environmentKey_example;  // string | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. var expiry = 789;  // long? | An expiration time for the old environment SDK or mobile key, expressed as a Unix epoch time in milliseconds.
-By default, the key will expire immediately (optional)
+            var projectKey = projectKey_example;  // string | The project key, used to tie the flags together under one project so they can be managed together. var environmentKey = environmentKey_example;  // string | The environment key, used to tie together flag configuration and users under one environment so they can be managed together. var expiry = 789;  // long? | An expiration time for the old environment SDK key, expressed as a Unix epoch time in milliseconds.
+By default, the key will expire immediately. (optional)

             try
             {